 Ability to develop effective working relationships with other board members, the Port Authority’s business partners and stakeholders; and

 Proficiency in both official languages would be preferred.

 If you move on to the next stage of the selection process, we will contact your references to confirm that you meet the above selection criteria and that you possess the following Personal Attributes:

-High ethical standards, integrity, and impartiality
+High ethical standards and integrity

 Tact and diplomacy

 Appointees must comply with the Ethical and Political Activity Guidelines for Public Office Holders throughout their appointment as a term and condition of employment.
 The guidelines are available on the Governor in Council Appointments website under the Forms and reference material.